open-telemetry/opentelemetry-collector-contrib/processor/cumulativetodeltaprocessor/README.md

     # processor name: cumulativetodelta
     cumulativetodelta:

-        # list the exact cumulative sum metrics to convert to delta
+        # list the exact cumulative sum or histogram metrics to convert to delta
         include:
             metrics:
                 - <metric_1_name>